jlipps/runsauce/README.md

 and `"d"` instead of `"device"` and so on).

 For a working example, see `demo-build.json`, included in this repo.

-## Additional server configs

-If you run with `--setup` after the initial setup, you will be given the ability to add servers to your config file.
-This can be useful for targeting dev environments or even local environments.

 ## Sauce Connect-based tests